-2.4 Dosage Modifications in Patients with Hepatic Impairment
+2.5 Dosage Modifications in Adult Patients with Hepatic Impairment

-The safety and efficacy of NUCYNTA tablets has not been studied in patients with severe hepatic impairment (Child-Pugh Score 10-15) and use in this population is not recommended [see Warnings and Precautions (5.16)].
+The safety and efficacy of NUCYNTA tablets have not been studied in patients with severe hepatic impairment (Child-Pugh Score 10-15) and use in this population is not recommended [see Warnings and Precautions (5.17)].

 Initiate treatment of patients with moderate hepatic impairment (Child-Pugh Score 7 to 9) with 50 mg no more frequently than once every 8 hours (maximum of three doses in 24 hours).

 Further treatment should reflect maintenance of analgesia with acceptable tolerability, to be achieved by either shortening or lengthening the dosing interval.
 Monitor closely for respiratory and central nervous system depression [see Clinical Pharmacology (12.3)].
 No dosage adjustment is recommended in patients with mild hepatic impairment (Child-Pugh Score 5 to 6) [see Clinical Pharmacology (12.3)].

-2.5 Titration and Maintenance of Therapy
+2.6 Titration and Maintenance of Therapy

-Continually reevaluate patients receiving NUCYNTA tablets to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
+Individually titrate NUCYNTA tablets to a dose that provides adequate analgesia and minimizes adverse reactions.
+Continually reevaluate patients receiving NUCYNTA tablets to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as to reassess for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

 If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the NUCYNTA tablets dosage.
-If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage [see Warnings and Precautions (5)].
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

-2.6 Safe Reduction or Discontinuation of NUCYNTA Tablets
+2.7 Safe Reduction or Discontinuation of NUCYNTA Tablets

-Do not abruptly discontinue NUCYNTA Tablets in patients who may be physically dependent on opioids.
+Do not abruptly discontinue NUCYNTA tablets in patients who may be physically dependent on opioids.
 Rapid discontinuation of opioid analgesics in patients who are physically dependent on opioids has resulted in serious withdrawal symptoms, uncontrolled pain, and suicide.
 Rapid discontinuation has also been associated with attempts to find other sources of opioid analgesics, which may be confused with drugseeking for abuse.
 Patients may also attempt to treat their pain or withdrawal symptoms with illicit opioids, such as heroin, and other substances.

-When a decision has been made to decrease the dose or discontinue therapy in an opioid-dependent patient taking NUCYNTA Tablets, there are a variety of factors that should be considered, including the dose of NUCYNTA Tablets the patient has been taking, the duration of treatment, the type of pain being treated, and the physical and psychological attributes of the patient.
+When a decision has been made to decrease the dose or discontinue therapy in an opioid-dependent patient taking NUCYNTA tablets, there are a variety of factors that should be considered, including the total daily dose of opioid (including NUCYNTA tablets) the patient has been taking, the duration of treatment, the type of pain being treated, and the physical and psychological attributes of the patient.
 It is important to ensure ongoing care of the patient and to agree on an appropriate tapering schedule and follow-up plan so that patient and provider goals and expectations are clear and realistic.
 When opioid analgesics are being discontinued due to a suspected substance use disorder, evaluate and treat the patient, or refer for evaluation and treatment of the substance use disorder.
 Treatment should include evidence-based approaches, such as medication assisted treatment of opioid use disorder.
 Complex patients with co-morbid pain and substance use disorders may benefit from referral to a specialist.